Security-FIT/Latium/README.md

 - The subject tokenation problems ("Rome" vs " Rome")
 - The multi-token subject prediction in causal tracing
 - The delta matrix magnitude regularization/normalization in weight intervention

+## Ideas:
+- Covariance matrix generation from random sequence of tokens
+- Evaluation of the wikipedia dataset performance for the covariance matrix generation
+- Sampling for ROME - how does ROME performace persists when sampling is present

 ## Models roadmap
 ---